KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo19 - fixes to shell demo/demo1 - shell demo fixes/README.md

 In editor mode, you can see how many pages there are, you can scroll the buffer up/down with the PAGE UP/PAGE DOWN keys (without shift).
 Exit with the letter "q".

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo19%20-%20fixes%20to%20shell%20demo/demo1%20-%20shell%20demo%20fixes/images/1762021891838.jpg?raw=true)

+> [!NOTE]
+> This file contains a lot of code that isn't compiled.
+Compile it as is.
+There's also a macro in line 28, but don't include it.
+Compile this code as is to get the exact same .efi file I posted here.
+It needs to be checked and rewritten.
+I'm posting it as is. https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo19%20-%20fixes%20to%20shell%20demo/demo1%20-%20shell%20demo%20fixes/HelloWorld.c#L28